EOFY sales 2026: Everything you need to know

 What are the EOFY sales?

-The EOFY sales are a recurring round of discounts coinciding with the end of Australia's financial year on 30 June.
+The EOFY sales are a recurring round of discounts leading up to the end of Australia’s financial year on 30 June.
 They regularly attract billions in consumer spending.

 Sales happen at this time because many retailers want to improve their financial position by the end of the fiscal year and clear out old stock to make space on the shop floor for new items.

-But it's also a time when many of us are thinking about which of the year's purchases we'll be able to claim back on tax, as we turn our minds to lodging our tax returns.
+However they’re branded, these events also come at a time when many of us are thinking about which of the year’s purchases we’ll be able to claim back on tax, as we turn our minds to lodging our tax returns.

-That's why you'll often see a lot of financial jargon or promises to help "smash" your taxes mixed in with sales promotions from retailers at this time.
+That’s why you’ll often see a lot of financial jargon, promises to help “smash” your taxes and invitations to “claim everything you can” mixed in with sales promotions from retailers at this time.

 Who has deals?

-This focus on pushing goods that consumers will be able to claim as a tax deduction means you'll often see deals on tech and appliances.
+This focus on pushing goods that you can claim as a tax deduction means you’ll often see deals on tech and appliances at EOFY.

-And it's not just about the home office – you can also look forward to deals on everything from clothing and toys to furniture and homewares, with previous years seeing big sales from retailers like David Jones, Koala, and The Iconic.
+But it’s not just about the home office – you can also look forward to deals from big names in clothing, toys, furniture and homewares – think David Jones, Myer, Koala, Appliances Online and Amazon.

 When do the sales start and end?

-Each brand's EOFY sale period is different, so keep an eye on your favourite retailers online to see key dates.
+Each brand’s EOFY sale period is different, so keep an eye on your favourite retailers.

-Once they're here, the deals can last anywhere from a few days to weeks, depending on the retailer.
+Once they’re here, these EOFY offers can last anywhere from a few days to weeks, depending on the retailer.

-So it's a good idea to keep an eye on your favourite retailers by following them on social media and signing up to their email newsletters to see what they're discounting and when.
+So with start and end dates and discounts not set in stone, it’s a good idea to keep an eye on your favourite retailers by following them on social media or signing up to their email newsletters to see what’s being discounted and when.

-Many major outlets also have sites dedicated to EOFY deals, so bookmark these pages and start checking them in the lead up to June for extra information.
+Even if they haven’t started yet, many outlets already have webpages set up ready to share their EOFY offers, so bookmark these and start checking them from now throughout June for extra information.

 Where can you find a bargain?

-EOFY discounts are available both online and at physical stores; however as with other discount periods such as Black Friday, some deals may be online-only.
+EOFY deals are available both online and at physical stores, although some may be online-only.

 So if you spot a bargain, check where it’s available and if there are any other conditions before heading off in pursuit of a purchase.